 Whilst not a well known enough villain to hold his own as the antagonist for a full film, Victor Zsasz would be an interesting side story for Commissioner Gordon or the newest edition to the Nolan Batman franchise, Detective John Blake.
 A serial killer who ‘relieves’ his victims from their existence before marking his body with a tally mark to show the number of his victims, Zsasz is already well grounded in the gritty world which Nolan has so masterfully created.

-Perhaps as a sideline to a more well known character or even just an inmate in the Arkham Asylum style sequel I have dreamed up in my wishful mind (see my Dark Knight Rises: Hopes For The Future article), Zsasz would play an interesting role as serial killers have not been dealt with as yet in Nolan’s franchise.
+Perhaps as a sideline to a more well known character or even just an inmate in the Arkham Asylum style sequel I have dreamed up in my wishful mind, Zsasz would play an interesting role as serial killers have not been dealt with as yet in Nolan’s franchise.
 It would be easy enough to pad his character out with Seven-style morality over human kind, as Zsasz always stated that he was ‘realiving’ his victims of their meaningless exiestence.
 It would be a good way to comment on the meaninglessness of wealth and power as well if he perhaps targeted inheritance millionaires who did nothing with their lives other than spend their parents’ money, a good way to link him to Bruce Wayne in some way.
 Even if they only showed such a character escaping and having a one on one battle with the police or Batman, the scars as well as his chilling character would be enough to send hardcore Bat-Fans reeling with happiness.
 Whilst Victor has already made an appearance in Batman Begins through a subtle cameo, it would be nice to see such a character take his freedom and cause a little chaos.

 9. Professor Hugo Strange